ernesttan1976/projectmanagementtasktrackingapp/readme.md

 6. [x] As a team member, I want to be able to __add labels to a task card__ in Trello Kanban board so that I can easily categorize and prioritize my work.

-7. [/] As a product owner, I want to __add a description and attachments__ to a task card in Trello Kanban board so that the development team has all the information they need to complete the task.
+7. [x] As a product owner, I want to __add a description and attachments__ to a task card in Trello Kanban board so that the development team has all the information they need to complete the task.

 8. [ ] As a project manager, I want to __assign a task to a team member__ on the Trello Kanban board so that I can ensure that everyone knows what they need to work on.